gotenks82/SimpleRestaurantApi/README.md

 Execute `./gradlew run` from the root of the project to run the application with basic configuration.

 ### ...with Intellij
-In the `.idea/runConfiguration` folder you can find a run configuration for IntelliJ that executes the gradle task.
+In the `runConfiguration` folder you can find a run configuration for IntelliJ that executes the gradle task.

 ### ...with docker
 Execute `docker-compose up` to build the image and start the docker container.